e-sads/WordScapes/README.md

-# Meant for the user to start at the WordScapes.java file, and continue from there
+# Meant for the user to start at the WordScapesAssignment.java file, and continue from there